pudding-fox/FoxTunes/README.md

 ![Mini A](Media/Screenshots/MiniPlayerA.PNG)
 ![Mini B](Media/Screenshots/MiniPlayerB.PNG)

+Can be used with file associations and the "Send to" explorer action.

 A Windows XP compatibile .NET 4.0 build is available, can be configured minimally.
 It needs at least;
 * [KB2468871](http://support.microsoft.com/kb/2468871) - Portable class libraries patch.